-- Users(uname, city, street) you may assume that uname is unique - Follows(uname1, uname2) user with uname1 follows user with uname2 - Tweets(tid, t_tittle, t_text) tweet with tid has title t_title and content t_text - UserTweets(uname, tid, ts) user uname posted a tweet with tid at time ts - TweetTags(tid, tag) tweet with tid has tag in its list of tags.
+Users (uname, city, street) - you may assume that uname is unique Follows (uname1, uname2) - user with uname1 follows user with uname2 Tweets (tid, t_tittle, t_text) - tweet with tid has title t_title & content t_text UserTweets (uname, tid, ts) - user uname posted a tweet with tid at time ts TweetTags (tid, tag) - tweet with tid has tag in its list of tags.

-We now would like to extract some useful information from the database and we leave this job to our database expert (you!).
-For each of the following questions, write (a) a relational algebra expression, (b) an TRC expression, and (c) an SQL query.
+Now, we would like to extract some useful information from the database and we leave this job to our database expert (you!).
+For each of the following questions, write (a) a relational algebra expression, (b) a TRC expression, and (c) an SQL query.
 State the reason clearly if an expression and/or query cannot be expressed.

-- Q3.1 Find all users (uname) who posted a tweet with tag #DBApps.
-[10 points] - Q3.2 Find all distinct tags ever used since the launch of Twitter.
-[10 points] - Q3.3 Considering a particular user 'Donald Trump', find all distinct tags of all tweets by users whom Donald follows.
+- 1. Find all users (uname) who posted a tweet with tag "#DBApps".
+[10 Points] - 2.
+Find all distinct tags ever used since the launch of Twitter.
+[10 Points] - 3.
+Considering a particular user 'Donald Trump', find all distinct tags of all tweets by users whom Donald follows.
 In other words, find Donald's reading interests.
-[10 points] - Q3.4 Find all users (uname and city) who follow users who follow user 'Donald Trump'.
-[10 points] - Q3.5 Find all users who read about IPhone 5 before its launch (i.e., before Sept 12, 2012).
-[10 points] - Q3.6 Find all users (uname and city) who follow at least everyone that user 'Donald Trump' follows.
-[10 points]
+[10 Points] - Find all users (uname and city) who follow users who follow user 'Donald Trump'.
+[10 Points] - 5.
+Find all users who read about iPhone X before its launch (i.e., before Nov.
+3, 2017).
+[10 Points] - 6.
+Find all users (uname and city) who follow at least everyone that user 'Donald Trump' follows.
+[10 Points]